timgrossinger/modsecurityhelpers3/README.md

  - modsecurity 2.9.2
  - CoreRuleSet 3.3.2
  - Rule 2001099 that is run AFTER the rules of CoreRuleSet (defined in apache-mods/security2.conf)
- - SecAuditLogType should be set to Concurrent" (/etc/modsecurity/modsecurity.conf) SecAuditLogType Concurrent
+ - SecAuditLogType should be set to "Concurrent" in /etc/modsecurity/modsecurity.conf

+     SecAuditLogType Concurrent

      SecAuditLogStorageDir /var/log/modsec_audit

  - dialog (sudo apt install dialog)

 ### Tested with modsecurity 2.9.2 ###